liquicode/lib-mrpc/docs/_coverpage.md

 <hr>

-- Simple and lightweight (~10kb)
+- Simple and lightweight (less than 20kb)
-- Minimal dependencies - Core is 100% JavaScript
+- Minimal dependencies - Core is 100% JavaScript with No Dependencies
 - Easily scale functions using various mechanisms.

 [GitHub](https://github.com/liquicode/lib-mrpc)